 You can’t google a sneeze or a pimple without stumbling on numerous articles and blog posts containing phrases like “scientists agree” and “research shows”.
 Unfortunately, this kind of article rarely includes additional phrases such as “cluster sampling technique” or “p value of under 0.01”, which are some of the first things any real scientist will look for.

-Physicians, scientists, and individual studies sometimes just don’t agree with each other.
-Data measured using different techniques or in different populations, sometimes show divergent results, and the real world and human body are too complex to make it possible to control for every single factor.
-This is unlikely to ever change, but the scientific community has over the years, structured medical and other research in such a way that these differences can mostly be resolved or at least interpreted correctly, and errors kept to a minimum.
+Physicians, scientists and individual studies sometimes just don’t agree with each other.
+Data measured using different techniques, or in different populations, sometimes show divergent results, and the real world and human body are too complex to make it possible to control for every single factor.
+This is unlikely to ever change, but the scientific community has, over the years, structured medical and other research in such a way that these differences can mostly be resolved or at least interpreted correctly, and errors kept to a minimum.

-It would seem that the primary goal of all medical research should be an answer to the question “Did the patient get better or worse?”
+It would seem that the primary goal of all medical research should be an answer to the question “did the patient get better or worse?”
 Unfortunately, it is rarely possible to give a completely clear-cut answer to such a question.

 A research report might contain a phrase such as “a significant improvement of 2% was observed”.
-How important a difference of 2% might depend on the circumstances, but it doesn’t seem very significant if it refers to something like blood pressure or body mass.
+How important a difference of 2% might be depends on the circumstances, but it doesn’t seem very significant if it refers to something like blood pressure or body mass.
 This is, however, not at all what statistical significance means: it refers not to how dramatically one outcome differs from another, but to how likely it is that the difference is not just the result of random forces, but of the particular effect being studied.